 Contains full text of The New York Times from 1851 to 2002.

-The databases on this page provide references to many scholarly journal articles and papers in anthropology.
+The databases on this page provide references to many scholarly journal articles and papers in Asian Studies.

 Start off with keyword searches expressing your topic, review those items that look relevant, and then exploit the details within those entries to help lead you to other articles.
 Pay attention to the subject headings (descriptors) to see how the database describes your topic and use them to find related articles.
 You may have to use AND or " " to connect two concepts and narrow your searches, and some of the general databases like ProQuest Direct and Academic Search Ultimate will allow you to limit your results to scholarly journals only.